Global Partnership Grants (GPGs) enable global impact in research and development, technology innovation and multinational education.

 Recent GPG Awardees

 New Frontier Center Research Scholar teams welcomed at kick-off event: The IIT Bombay-Ohio State Frontier Science and Engineering Research Center welcomed its newest cohort of researchers from around the globe during a May kick-off event for projects receiving funding through this year’s round of Frontier Center Research Scholar Grants.

-IMR partnership with Tyndall National Institute of Ireland advances international research projects: The Ohio State University’s Institute for Materials Research (IMR) has partnered with the Tyndall National Institute of Ireland to initiate a new program to immediately advance international research projects and lay the groundwork for increasing research collaborations between the two entities.
+IMR partnership with Tyndall National Institute of Ireland advances international research projects: The Ohio State University’s Institute for Materials and Manufacturing Research (IMR) has partnered with the Tyndall National Institute of Ireland to initiate a new program to immediately advance international research projects and lay the groundwork for increasing research collaborations between the two entities.

 The GPG program began as a result of the Materials and Manufacturing for Sustainability (M&MS) Discovery Theme, which is built around a vision of translational materials innovation for advanced energy and sustainability.
 The GPG program grew from an IMR-hosted workshop with the Indian Institute of Technology Bombay (IIT Bombay) in 2015.
 At that event, which focused on materials for energy and sensor applications, IIT Bombay researchers shared their work, toured Ohio State research facilities and, ultimately, came to the conclusion with their new colleagues that the two institutions shared a myriad of research interests and aspirations.
 IMR then quickly established a new program to help find and fund innovative projects that connect universities’ complementary research strengths and assets from around the world.
 IMR GPG partnership programs currently exist with the Indian Institute of Technology Bombay, which are coordinated with the IIT Bombay-Ohio State Frontier Science and Engineering Research Center, and with the Tyndall National Institute, of Ireland.